 Our provider Katrin Grunwald is a consultant for team & organisational development and expert coach for first-time leaders.

 As an entrepreneur, she built her company, which aids international organisations and clients within the corporate world.
-Katrin Grunwald provides team development workshops for international teams and also an interactive online coaching program for international first-time leaders.
+Katrin Grunwald provides team development workshops for international teams.
+Also an interactive online coaching program for international first-time leaders.

 Her intercultural “kick-off workshop” aims to develop trust between team members, create clear communication and enables teams to quickly get to know each other in order to work better together in the long run.
 Katrin, when asked about the team workshop’s effectiveness, said;

-“I believe that the effectiveness of the ‘kick-off workshop for international teams’ can be measured by the team themselves – a few months into working together they can run a team meeting to reflect on, e.g. the levels of trust in the group, how openly the feel they can give each other feedback, how transparent the communication is amongst themselves, etc. It’s also possible to do a virtual 2-hour follow-up with me where we reflect on the topics above and in how far the workshop has in the long term supported them in achieving a successful start as a team.”
+“I believe that the effectiveness of the ‘kick-off workshop for international teams’ can be measured by the team themselves.
+A few months into working together they can run a team meeting to reflect on.
+E.g. the levels of trust in the group, how openly the feel they can give each other feedback, how transparent the communication is amongst themselves, etc. It’s also possible to do a virtual 2-hour follow-up with me where we reflect on the topics above.
+Also in how far the workshop has in the long term supported them in achieving a successful start as a team.”

 Support for International Teams

-Also, the workshop caters to English, German, Spanish and French speakers which makes it perfectly suitable for international teams.
+Also, the workshop caters to English, German, Spanish and French speakers.
+This makes it perfectly suitable for international teams.

 When asked about a specific memory of the impact of feedback for teams, Katrin recalls a moment in a team development workshop with a team that had worked together for many years: